 How to join Minecraft servers

-First find a server you like the sound of – like any of the ones mentioned below – and grab the ip address.
+Firstm find a server you like the sound of – like any of the ones mentioned below – and grab the IP address.
 Start up Minecraft, click ‘multiplayer’, then ‘add a server’.
-All that’s left to do is pop in the ip address and name the server.
-Click done before heading back to your server list and finding your desired server.
-Simply click the ‘join server’ button and you’ll find yourself in a new and wonderful world of blocks and people who like blocks.
+All that’s left to do is pop in the IP address and name the server.
+Click 'done' before heading back to your server list and finding your desired server.
+Simply click the ‘join server’ button and you’ll find yourself in a new, wonderful world of blocks, and people who like said blocks.

-Fallout Atlanta takes the essential elements of Minecraft’s survival mode and amps it up with radiation, ghouls and a Pip-Boy-3000 GUI.
-Upon joining the server players will find themselves in a sprawling wasteland with derelict buildings to scavenge through, vaults to explore and a series of quests to complete.
+Fallout Atlanta takes the essential elements of Minecraft’s survival mode and amps it up with radiation, ghouls, and a Pip-Boy-3000 GUI.
+Upon joining the server, you'll find yourself in a sprawling wasteland with derelict buildings to scavenge through, vaults to explore, and a series of quests to complete.
 Factions gameplay is also made much more interesting when placed in a post-apocalyptic environment, with teams resembling gangs of desperate survivors fighting to the death over resources.

 Marrying the fast and frantic combat of Minecraft with the faction and PvP zoning of Runescape, Mineage Factions is one of the best servers around for large-scale, blocks-flying warfare.
 What it lacks in game modes, it more than makes up for in the sheer scope of its battles.

-You won’t be promised a particularly pleasant experience upon landing in the Minewind server – instead what you’ll get is the ultimate playground for griefers, player-killing and deception.
-Your goal is simple: try and survive for as long as possible, just like in vanilla Minecraft… except that on top of the endless mobs, you’ll also be up against double-crossers, robbers and killers.
+You won’t be promised a particularly pleasant experience upon landing in the Minewind server – instead, what you get is the ultimate playground for griefers, player-killing, and deception.
+Your goal is simple: try to survive for as long as possible, just like in vanilla Minecraft… except that on top of the endless mobs, you’ll also be up against double-crossers, robbers, and killers.